Dissertation for MSc Economics programmes

 The dissertation is completed during the summer under the supervision of a member of the Department.
 Supervisors are allocated by the Department based on approved topics and staff availability.
 Supervisors provide guidance on source material, hypothesis formulation, research methods and structure but will not read complete drafts.

-Dissertations must be submitted by the 15th of September.
+Dissertations must be submitted in September.
 They are marked by two readers (the supervisor and another member of the Department) and in some cases by an external examiner.
 Dissertations are assessed on the basis of presentation, structure, analytical depth and originality.

 Recent titles have included: